What is Causing My Car to Overheat?

 Why is my car overheating?
 What can I do to fix it?
-In many instances, your overheated engine can be a simple problem to solve and you won’t need to spend money on a mechanic, but in some cases it can be serious.
-Compare.com helps you assess the problem and find a way to stop your car from overheating.
+In many instances, your overheated engine can be a simple problem to solve and you won’t need to spend money on a mechanic, but in some cases, it can be serious.
+We will help you assess the problem and find a way to stop your car from overheating.

 Engine Overheating Causes & Solutions in Summer Months